vikkimaps/dsus/content/home/hero.md

 active: true
 weight: 10

-title: "Urban Data Science @ Leeds"
+title: "Data Science for Cities" ### update to the title of your module

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media: leedslogo.png